remarkjs/remark-heading-gap/readme.md

 ## API

-### `remark.use(headingGap[, options])`
+### `remark().use(headingGap[, options])`

+Adjust the gap between headings.
-remark-heading-gap ensures that automatically generated Markdown follows your own rules for newlines in between section headings.
+Ensures that automatically generated Markdown follows your own rules for blank lines between section headings.
 From personal experience, adding extra newlines helps to visualise breaks in sections, especially when quickly scanning documentation.